ianherdegen/Sculpt-Architect/README.md

 # Sculpt Sequences

-Generate automatically July 17, 2026 - may contain inaccuracies.
+Generated automatically July 17, 2026 - may contain inaccuracies.

 A web app for yoga teachers to build class sequences, manage pose libraries and variations, and share schedules with students.